 This year’s topic will be “Large-Scale Astrophysics: galaxies and beyond”.
 This 3-day school will focus on our understanding of galaxies, including galaxy dynamics and populations, their environments and the use of galaxies as cosmological probes.
 The summer school will include formal lectures from local and international experts in the field.

-The CRAQ Summer School is principally aimed at graduate students in the field of physics, astronomy, and astrophysics, although undergraduate students in physics who have completed at least the last year of an undergraduate program will also be considered.
+The CRAQ Summer School is principally aimed at graduate students in the fields of physics, astronomy, and astrophysics, although students who have completed an undergraduate program in physics will also be accepted.

 Topics & instructors:

-A Welcome reception will be held from 5-7 PM on Sunday, June 11th, at the McGill Space Institute (3550 University St.).
+A Welcome reception will be held from 5-7 PM on Monday, June 18th, at McGill University.